pce/data-hype/README.md

 # Hype  _DRAFT_

-This is a technical prototype of pushless http
+This is a technical prototype of pushless http server(less) client protocol for building low-latency, server-driven UIs with declarative client hooks.

 ## Scope